chaitanyaenr/openshift-psap/README.md

 #### Run
 ```
 $ cd node-feature-discovery
-$ ./node_feature_discovery.sh
+$ ./node_feature_discovery.sh <TYPE>
+TYPE can be a job or daemonset
 ```
-This script will create pods equal to the number of nodes using a privileged serviceaccount after creating a role and binding the default user to view the pods in the node-feature-discovery namespace.
+This scripts supports running the node-feature-discovery as a job and daemonset.
+It ensures that each node has a pod running on it by using a privileged serviceaccount after creating a role and binding the default user to view the pods in the node-feature-discovery namespace.
 The nodes will get labeled with the hardware features available on the node.
 Following are the labels which got added to the nodes after a sample run:

 ```
 $ oc get nodes -o json | jq .items[].metadata.labels